d3vsid-sudo/d3vsid-sudo/README.md

 <br />

 - 🔭 I’m currently working on a Discord moderation bot
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React.
 - 😄 Pronouns: He/Him

 ### 📫 How to reach me: